gecko0307/dagon/editor/README.md

 # Dagon Editor

-Work in progress scene editor for Dagon engine using ImGui.
+Work in progress scene editor for Dagon.
 Not much is implemented at the moment.
+Good as an ImGui usage example.